Last updated: 20 July 2018

 The first payment will generally be more than their normal monthly payment.
-This is because it’ll include interest for the days between the date they moved in and the end of that month, plus their standard monthly payment for the month after.
+This is because it’ll include interest for the days between the date the mortgage funds were released and the end of that month, plus their standard monthly payment for the month after.

 For example, if your client moves in on 11 January, their first mortgage payment in February will include interest for 11-31 January as well as the standard mortgage payment for February.

 Your client will need to provide details for a minimum trading period of two years, which has been verified by an Accountant’s Certificate.
 The latest year end can’t be more than 18 months ago.

 We will request the Accountant’s Certificate which must be prepared and signed by a professionally qualified Associate or Fellow.
 If this isn’t available, we’ll use the corresponding years’ Tax Assessment forms issued by HMRC (SA302).